Multipartite entanglement from ditstrings for 1+1D systems: Multipartitions in Different Models

-Through observation, we have found that when varying over a critical parameter and calculating the $S_{\Delta}$, weak monotonicty, or strong subadditivity quantity at each step, these quantities maximize at a parameter value which coincides with the occurrence of a critical point for the system.
+Through observation, we have found that when varying over a critical parameter and calculating the $S_{\Delta}$, weak monotonicity, or strong subadditivity quantity at each step, these quantities maximize at a parameter value that coincides with the occurrence of a critical point for the system.
 We will show evidence for this behavior with the forthcoming models, both with the von Neumann entanglement entropy and the lower-bound approximation mutual information.
-Note that for full efficacy of this scheme we will require periodic boundary conditions and the system to be split into consecutive parts.
+Note that for full efficacy of this scheme, we will require periodic boundary conditions and the system to be split into consecutive parts.
 The impact of not following these restrictions will be touched on in Sec. \ref{sec:obc}.
+In App. \ref{sec:app_sdelt_dep}, we show how other choices of system size and subsystem composition impact the critical point identification with either open or periodic boundary conditions.

-There are also cases where $S_{weak}$ may be equal to $S_{strong}$.
-This arises from certain partitionings and how the entropic quantities work out.
-For example, a partitioning AABBBCCCDD would cause $S_{weak}=S_{strong}$.
-Both quantities have $S_{AB}$ and $S_{CD}$, so those are naturally the same.
+There are also cases where $S_{weak}$ (Eq. \ref{eq:weak}) may be equal to $S_{strong}$ (Eq. \ref{eq:strong}).
+This is a result of how the constituent bipartite quantities combine comparatively in the composite quantities.
+For example, a partition of AABBBCCCDD would cause $S_{weak}=S_{strong}$.
+Both quantities have $S_{AB}$ and $S_{CD}$, so they are naturally the same.
 Also, $|B|=|C|$ so therefore $S_B=S_C$, but $|A|=2$ and $|ABC|=8$.
-However, the entanglement between a region and its complement should be equivalent, so given $|A|$ and $|ABC|$ are the size of each others' complement, $S_{ABC}=S_A$ and thus $S_{weak}=S_{strong}$ for this particular partitioning.
+However, the entanglement between a region and its complement should be equivalent, so given $|A|$ and $|ABC|$ are the size of each other's complement, $S_{ABC}=S_A$ and thus $S_{weak}=S_{strong}$ for this particular partitioning.
 There are also cases where $S_{weak}$ is exactly proportionate to $S_{strong}$.
-Using a similar argument as above for exactly equal, one can show that $S_{weak}=2S_{strong}$ for a partition DDAABBCCDD.
+Using a similar argument as above, we can show that $S_{weak}=2S_{strong}$ for a partition DDAABBCCDD.